Spectral Interpolation

 rgb(255 255 0)

-During our evaluation, we found that only the following were needed.
+During our evaluation, we found that

-To better handle colors outside the sRGB gamut, once we've decomposed the out-of-gamut color to a reflectance curve, we convert it to XYZ and get the difference between it and the original and save this residual.
-Residuals occur when a color can't quite be represented with our primary colors.
-The identified residual XYZ values will be mixed separately from the reflectance curves and then added in at the end.
+This trimming of the concentrations and the reflectance curve means some out-of-gamut colors can be attenuated.
+To better handle these colors, and even some colors in the sRGB gamut that can't quite be covered, once we've decomposed a color to a reflectance curve, we convert it to XYZ and get the difference between it and the original and save the residual.
+The identified residual XYZ values will be mixed separately using normal normal linear interpolation.
+These residuals are then added at the end to the reflectance curves that were mixed using Kubelka-Munk theory.
 This approach is very similar to what Mixbox describes in their paper and helps to provide more sane color mixing for colors outside the sRGB gamut.

 -